tjcrone/pycamhd/README.rst

 **CAMHD**
 =======

-This repository contains a set of Python scripts for interacting with data from the OOI CamHD seafloor camera system.
-This repository is under heavy development, so scripts are changing fast and often.
-Usage information will be provided when the repository scripts have stablized.
+This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system.
+Code here is currently under heavy development, so the module is changing fast and often.
+Usage information will be provided when the codes stablize.

 Example usage
 -------------

+Coming soon.

 Example usage:
   Coming soon.